Feedback Loops: How to Do It the Agile Way

 As we have already explained above, feedback loops should be an integral part of any system striving for high productivity and efficiency.

-The Kanban method helps and encourages us to implement feedback loops of different kinds - review stages in our Kanban workflow, reports and metrics, and a diverse range of visual indicators that provide us with continuous feedback on our work in progress.
+The Kanban method helps and encourages us to implement feedback loops of different kinds - review stages in our kanban workflow, reports and metrics, and a diverse range of visual indicators that provide us with continuous feedback on our work in progress.

 Implementing Feedback Loops on a Kanban Board

-Here is an example of an IT Operations board: Kanban Board - IT Operations You can clearly distinguish the three stages of this Kanban board - Requested (to-do), In Progress, and Done.
+Here is an example of an IT Operations board: Kanban Board - IT Operations You can clearly distinguish the three stages of this kanban board - Requested (to-do), In Progress, and Done.
 The "Ready to Start" column is the starting point of the workflow.
 From there, once there is capacity, a new card to the Working column (In-progress stage) will be pulled.
 The feedback loop on this board is visualized very simply, and the logic is as follows.

 However, imagine that you made a mistake while checking for viruses and, as no one reviewed the card, the PC is actually infected and important information was stolen.
 Ouch.